Education & Resources

 In the early stage, subtle changes in one’s abilities are noticeable to people living with dementia and/or to the people close to them.
 Everyone in the circle is re-arranging roles and responsibilities, consciously or not.

-You may have recently learned about diagnosis or are going through the process of getting one.
+You may have recently learned about a diagnosis or are going through the process of getting one.
 These sessions are meant to:

-• help you set the tone of how you will navigate dementia.
+• Help you set the tone of how you will navigate dementia

-• knowledge about what dementia is
+• Provide you knowledge about what dementia is

 Dementia Progression Overview

-Dementia Progression Roadmap – Early-stage
+Dementia Progression Roadmap – Early Stage

 Keeping track of progress